vesper-truong/vietnamese-musicians/README.md

   import re
   data = pd.read_csv("song_data.csv", low_memory=False)
   ```
-To quickly count the number of songs written by all the musicians, I used this line of code:
+To quickly count the number of songs written by all the musicians, I used the value_counts() method:
   ```
   data['writer'].value_counts()
   ```